Checkmk/checkmk/CONTRIBUTING.md

 We welcome contributions to [Checkmk on Github](https://github.com/tribe29/checkmk).

-The most contributions to Checkmk are small bugfixes or feature enhancements to existing features, or completely new plugins.
-We assume such changes in the following.
+Most contributions to Checkmk are small bugfixes, enhancements of existing features, or completely new plugins.
+The guidelines below address these types of contributions.

 If you would like to make a major change to Checkmk, please contact us first.
 Let's talk about what you want to do.
 Somebody else may already be working on it, or there are certain topics you should know before implementing the change.

-We like to work with contributors to accept their code, but there are often several ways to solve a problem, and it is important to find the best approach before spending too much time on wrong approaches.
+We love to work with community contributors and want to make sure contributions and time investments are as effective as possible.
+That's why it is important to us to discuss major changes you might be planning in order to jointly agree on the best solution approach to the problem at hand.
+This preempts potential issues during the code reviews of pull requests.

 ## Contributing code